jpegleg/giant-spellbook/README.md

 # giant-spellbook

 This tool is a "multi-tool" of cryptographic operations and binary/file analysis capabilities.
 It is useful for regular cryptographic operations like hashing files for checksums, encrypting files, creating and verifying Dilithium5-AES signatures.
 It uses the highest standards for cryptographic operations with the strongest encryption methods, signing, and hashing.
+All encryption code comes from upstream libraries in RustCrypto, leveraging the work of the best available industry standard cryptography.

 Giant-spellbook can perform different types of cryptanalysis and gather numerous statistics on files and binaries as well as perform low level operations on them such as bitflipping and slicing.